Australian rules football card: 1950–1990

 During this period it was common for Australian rules football cards to be sold with confectionary, specifically bubble gum.
-The most popular set of Australian rules football cards are often the considered to be the 1963 Scanlens card set.
+The most popular set of Australian rules football cards is usually considered to be the 1963 Scanlens card set.
 The most valuable card from the 1963 Scanlens set is that of Graham "Polly" Farmer due to its rarity caused by a printing defect seeing many of that card discarded at production.
 A 1963 Scanlens Graham "Polly" Farmer card has been recorded selling for $7,200 on eBay.

-It is not uncommon for single Scanlens cards can sell for more than $1,000.
+It is not uncommon for single Scanlens cards to sell for more than $1,000.

-A South Australian set produced by AMSCOL featured die-cut cards of SANFL players under the lids of the companies large ice cream tins.
-Due to poor promotion many people never knew that the cards were included and most were thrown away with the packaging.
+A South Australian set produced by AMSCOL featured die-cut cards of SANFL players under the lids of the company's large ice cream tins.
+Due to poor promotion, many people never knew that the cards were included and most were thrown away with the packaging.